Rosh Tzipor Birdwatching Center – Visitor Guide

 Summary

-Rosh Tzipor Birdwatching Center is a lovely addition to Ganei Yehoshua park in Tel Aviv.
-And if you are planning a visit to Yarkon park, keep this place in mind.
+Rosh Tzipor Birdwatching Center is a lovely addition to Ganei Yehoshua Park in Tel Aviv.
+And if you are planning a visit to Yarkon Park, keep this place in mind.

 Have you been to Rosh Tzipor Birdwatching Center?
 Tell us about your experience in the comments below.